Creating, Editing and Deleting Annotations

 shift + delete/

-shift + backspace.
-Alternatively, you can use the delete all action in the Object Labels three dot menu dropdown.
+Alternatively, you can use the Delete All action in the Object Labels three-dot menu dropdown.

 You can hide the label you are currently hovering over by using the

 hhotkey.
-If you are not hovering over any label (either on the canvas, or on the left side bar), the
+If you are not hovering over a label (either on the canvas or on the left side bar), the

 hhotkey will hide/show the currently selected label.